Chocolato-hue/printing-kiosk-backend/README.md

 ## Features

-- Direct communication with HP LaserJet Pro 400 M451nw
+- Direct communication with printer
-- Dell Wyse thin client integration
 - Image processing and optimization for printing
 - Print job management and status tracking
 - Security middleware and rate limiting